rajadavidh/facebook-ui-test/README.md

-# Test Facebook web app using Cucumber syntax and Robot Framework
+# Test framework for Facebook WebApp
+This test framework using Cucumber syntax and Robot Framework

 ### Test cases:
 ##### 1. Login using valid and invalid credentials